-- □ Facebook and Google have massive amounts of personal information - Who can access this information? - □ Can someone do statistics on the database without having rights to personal information of all? - Can the user hide its identity? - □ Traditional Method: Access Control Lists (ACL) managed centrally (by Facebook and Google) - Blockchains can be used to keep ACL and data stored in a distributed manner with no central control
+- Facebook and Google have massive amounts of personal information - Who can access this information? - □ Can someone do statistics on the database without having the rights to all personal information? - Can the user hide their identity? - □ Traditional Method: Access Control Lists (ACL) managed centrally (by Facebook and Google) - Blockchains can be used to keep ACL and data stored in a distributed manner with no central control